-Our Gulf Coast economic recovery efforts have focused on paying all legitimate claims and supporting two of the region’s most vital industries - tourism and seafood
+Our Gulf Coast economic recovery efforts have focused on paying all legitimate claims stemming from the spill and supporting two of the region’s most vital industries - tourism and seafood

 Like the rest of the US, the Gulf Coast has experienced slow economic growth over the past decade.
-The Deepwater Horizon accident in 2010 came amidst this economic strain, to a region that had already been impacted by recent recessions and the costs of rebuilding after multiple hurricanes.
-In 2012, the Gulf Coast region experienced another hurricane as portions of Louisiana and Mississippi were impacted by Hurricane Isaac.
+The Deepwater Horizon accident in 2010 came amid this economic strain, to a region that had already been impacted by recent recessions and the costs of rebuilding after multiple hurricanes.